someline/someline-starter/readme.md

 #### BaseClass

-In order to ultise all features provided by Someline Starter, you should extended the Class from BaseClass (if there has one), e.g. `BasePresenter`, `BaseController`, etc.
+In order to utilize all features provided by Someline Starter, you should extended the Class from BaseClass (if there has one), e.g. `BasePresenter`, `BaseController`, etc.

 #### Models